useSpeak Hook

 hook supports everything useSpeech

-does — highlighting, directives, event handlers, queueing, etc. — it just moves configuration out of the hook and into the speak()
+does — highlighting, directives, event handlers, queueing, etc. — it just moves the speech configuration to the speak()

 function.